 Important: paying in cash is the only way around Bangkok unless you have international banking or you book through taxi apps.

 Getting A Taxi in Bangkok – Don’t Get a Taxi Driver

 To get around Bangkok by Taxi, you should download Taxi Apps.
 This prevents you from getting ripped off because the app decides the fee based on the distance before you agree to book.
 The best apps are Grab, Bolt, or InDriver.
-Grab has the lowest prices and most drivers, Bolt is slightly more expensive and InDriver is the cheapest with not many active drivers.
+Bolt has the lowest prices, Grab is slightly more expensive and has more drivers, and InDriver is the cheapest with not many active drivers.

 Yes, typically there will be public taxi services at the airport but we all know that is usually quite pricey.
 On top of that, non-app taxi drivers will single you out as a foreigner and try to rip you off.
 For example: when we arrived at Pattaya from Bangkok, a taxi driver wanted 500 baht for a 6km drive.

 Our taxi cost us 500 baht from central Bangkok (Suvarnabhumi Airport) to our accommodation (Bang Son) using Grab, which is expensive in theory, and we did catch a traffic jam but probably much cheaper than the airport taxi drivers’ rate.

 The video above is a timestamped video of ours showing use of the Grab Taxi app in Thailand, Bangkok

 The Grab app is very reasonable for its’ prices around Bangkok.
 However, like any other taxi service factors affect the price such as busy times, how far you are heading (prices range for a 5km trip), and whether is it sunny or rainy too.

 Note: When it is torrential rain booking taxi drivers is highly unlikely and many don’t operate.
 This is because roads flood in a matter of minutes.
 You will most likely only be able to get a Motorcycle Taxi in these conditions.